ssangmo87/ssangmo87/README.md

 - 💞️ I’m looking to collaborate on data processing and cleaning for projects.
 - 📫 How to reach me:
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i love reading translated webnovels. watching horro movies.
+- ⚡ Fun fact: i love reading translated webnovels. watching horror movies.

 <!---
 ssangmo87/ssangmo87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.